Existence of maximum likelihood estimates in exponential random graph models: Introduction

 The qualitative meaning of $z(g)$ being in the boundary of $C$ is that the $z(g)$ is ``as extreme as possible'' in some way.
-Handcock uses the term ``near degenerate" for the situation when $t$ is in $C$ but is close to the boundary of $C$, and states that in this case Markov chain techniques can have poor convergence to the true maximum $\hat{\theta}$ (\cite{handcock}).
-Theorem \ref{t:degeneracy} suggests a complementary theoretical explanation for some cases of degeneracy observed during training -- namely, that the $t$ used to train the model lies \emph{outside} of $C$.
-If the set $C$ is ``skinny," then even a small error in estimating the coordinates of $t$ may push $t$ outside of $C$.
+In \cite{handcock}, Handcock et al. describe the situation that $t$ is in $C$ but is close to the boundary of $C$, calling it \emph{near degenerate} and stating that in this case Markov chain techniques can have poor convergence to the true maximum $\hat{\theta}$ (\cite{handcock}).
+Stability and near degeneracy are also investigated in \cite{Schweinberger}.
+Theorem \ref{t:degeneracy} suggests a related theoretical explanation for some cases of degeneracy observed during training -- namely, that if the set $C$ is ``skinny," then even a small error in estimating the coordinates of $t$ may push $t$ outside of $C$.
 The most extreme case in this regard is that $\textrm{dim}(C) < n$, i.e. -- when the graph statistics that are the coordinate functions of $z$ are not linearly independent on $\mathcal{G}_k$.
 However, even in cases where the graph statistics are linearly independent, there may be relationships among these statistics that dramatically constrain the width of $C$ in some direction.
-We conclude by briefly mentioning a few theoretical results about how certain graph statistics are determined by other graph statistics, i.e. how the geometry of $C$ is constrained.
+A few theoretical results about how certain graph statistics are determined by other graph statistics, i.e. how the geometry of $C$ is constrained, are briefly mentioned at the end of Section \ref{s:implications}.